Member Organizations

 Quality Assurance

-APAB’s Committee for External Quality Inspections (Arbeitsausschuss für externe Qualitätsprüfung – AeQ) is responsible for implementation of the system.
-All statutory auditors and audit firms that perform statutory audits in Austria are subject to quality reviews at least every six years.
-Auditors of public interest entities are subject to quality reviews at least once every three years.
+APAB is responsible for establishing and operating the QA review system for all statutory audits.
+The system is implemented through APAB’s Committee for External Quality Inspections (Arbeitsausschuss für externe Qualitätsprüfung – AeQ).
+All statutory auditors and audit firms performing mandatory audits are subject to QA reviews at least every six years, while auditors of public interest entities (PIEs) are subject to QA reviews at least every three years.

 Current Status: Adopted